Skip to main content

 • Covers the first 6 product images in the response

-• Image URLs are rewritten to use your storefront domain (derived from the request Referer header) instead of the Shopify CDN domain, which improves cache hit rates when your storefront proxies images
+• The SDK rewrites image URLs to use your storefront domain (derived from the request Referer header) instead of the Shopify CDN domain.
+This improves cache hit rates when your storefront proxies images

 • Generates responsive srcset entries at standard breakpoints (360, 540, 720, 900, 1080 pixels)